LSSTDESC/skyproj/docs/projections.rst

 The Oblique Mollweide projection has two additional parameters beyond the defaults.
 These are :code:`lon_p` and :code:`lat_p`, the longitude and latitude of the North Pole in the unrotated coordinate system.

-The Oblique Mollweide projection can be accessed with :code:`skyproj.ObliqueMollweideSkyproj()` class.
+The Oblique Mollweide projection can be accessed with the :code:`skyproj.ObliqueMollweideSkyproj()` class.

 .. code-block :: python